 Harvey Weinstein found guilty of criminal sexual assault as jury reaches partial verdict in retrial

-A jury found Harvey Weinstein guilty of one count in his sexual assault retrial as they returned a partial verdict amid apparently tense deliberations.
+A jury found Harvey Weinstein guilty of one count in his sexual assault retrial as they returned a partial verdict after days of apparently tense deliberations.

 Weinstein, 73, faced three charges.
-He was accused of third degree rape, and two counts of criminal sexual assault.
+He was accused of third-degree rape, and two counts of first-degree criminal sexual assault.

 The jury told the judge they found Weinstein guilty of criminal sexual assault against Miriam Haley.